 There are a few ways that you can apply and be accepted into the Kelley Undergraduate Program.
 All of them start with applying to Indiana University Bloomington.

 For detailed information about admission to Kelley, please visit one of the pages below:

-- Direct Freshman Admission
+- Direct Admission for First-Year Students

-- Standard Admission
+- Current IU Students

-- Transfer Admission
+- Transfer Students

-- Financial Aid & Scholarships

 - Second Bachelor's Degree